Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Model Framework

-In PETS, MBPO and M2AC, ensemble Gaussian Process is used to predict state transition dynamics.
-From stochastic analysis, we know that the state $s_t$ satisfies the following stochastic differential equation (SDE):
+In PETS, MBPO, and M2AC, ensemble diagonal Gaussian distribution is used to predict state transition dynamics.
+From stochastic analysis, the state $s_t$ can be modeled by the following stochastic differential equation (SDE):